When the moon takes on a reddish color, or when the sun's corona shines like a glowing ring aloft in the sky, it's hard to ignore the sight.

 Similar to the ''Great American Solar Eclipse" of 2017, the path of totality will cross North America from coast to coast.
 It will make landfall in Mexico, travel through Texas and head up all the way to Canada.
 This eclipse will peak at 2:17 p.m.
 EDT (1817 GMT).

 Please note: There are several solar eclipses listed here, and spectators should ONLY observe the phenomenon directly if they have the aid of protective eclipse-viewing eyewear.
-The eclipse is just safe to view with the naked eye for the few moments during a total solar eclipse when the moon is blotting out the entire body of the star.
+Solar eclipses are only safe to view with the naked eye for the few moments during a total solar eclipse when the moon is blotting out the entire body of the star.

 Editor's Note: If you captured an amazing photo or video of the total solar eclipse and would like to share it with Space.com's readers, please send your images with comments to email@example.com.